jordanbuschman/coen161_final/README.md

 addToCart.php: Takes in a user id, item id, and item count to add to a user's cart.

 getCartCount.php: Takes in a user id and outputs total items in that user's cart (or 0, if user id is not valid).

+fetchCart: Takes in a user id and returns all items in that user's cart, count of those items, and number of items in the cart.